Pneumonia: Prognosis

 With treatment, most types of bacterial pneumonia will stabilize in 3–6 days.
 It often takes a few weeks before most symptoms resolve.
 X-ray findings typically clear within four weeks and mortality is low (less than 1%).
 In the elderly or people with other lung problems, recovery may take more than 12 weeks.
 In persons requiring hospitalization, mortality may be as high as 10%, and in those requiring intensive care it may reach 30–50%.
 Pneumonia is the most common hospital-acquired infection that causes death.
 Before the advent of antibiotics, mortality was typically 30% in those that were hospitalized.
 However, for those whose lung condition deteriorates within 72 hours, the problem is usually due to sepsis.
-If pneumonia deteriorates after 72 hours, it could be due to nosocomial infection or excerbation of other underlying comorbidities.
+If pneumonia deteriorates after 72 hours, it could be due to nosocomial infection or exacerbation of other underlying comorbidities.
 About 10% of those discharged from hospital are readmitted due to underlying co-morbidities such as heart, lung, or neurological disorders, or due to new onset of pneumonia.

 Complications may occur in particular in the elderly and those with underlying health problems.
 This may include, among others: empyema, lung abscess, bronchiolitis obliterans, acute respiratory distress syndrome, sepsis, and worsening of underlying health problems.